 Ivor Cummins, a chemical engineer, has reshaped the discussions around the important risk factors that result in coronary artery disease and cancers.
 His insightful evaluation of the relative importance of LDL cholesterol, inflammation markers and insulin resistance has refined the understanding of a low-carbohydrate lifestyle.
 He and Jeffry Gerber, ("Denver's Diet Doctor") reintroduced the work of the late pathologist Joseph Kraft who discovered a new classification of insulin resistance.
 This classification is now a gold standard in evaluating pancreatic function in disease and health.
 Kraft was instrumental in educating the general public and healthcare professionals about the nuances of a low-carbohydrate lifestyle.

 Now a science reporter, Maryanne Demasi began her career after earning a doctorate in medical research from the University of Adelaide in Adelaide, SA, Australia.
 She then worked for a decade as a research scientist at the Royal Adelaide Hospital, where she specialized in rheumatoid arthritis research.
-She also worked as an adviser to the Government of South Australia’s Minister for Science and Information Economy.
+She also worked as an advisor to the Government of South Australia’s Minister for Science and Information Economy.
 Dr. Demasi's seminal work is related to investigative medical journalism.
 For years, she has evaluated the role of statins in treatment of coronary artery disease.
 Dr. Demasi's peer-reviewed article, "Statin Wars," has been published in the British Journal of Sport Medicine.